Ras al-Ayn: Medieval history

-The city fell to the Arabs in 640 who confiscated parts of the city which were abandoned by their inhabitants.
+In 640, the Arabs conquered the city, which was the only city in Upper Mesopotamia to fall by the sword, as due to its central position and great strategic importance the Greeks defended it to the last.
+At the time of the Arab Conquest, El Wakidi in his "Futuh Diyar Rabiah and Diyar Bakr" states there was a suspension bridge "resting on iron columns with chains between them where boards were laid" over the Khaboor near Ras al-Ayn.
+He states it was destroyed by Armenian Governor of Tel Mozen (Tela), on his way to help out the Christian governor of Circesium following the orders of Schariam, son of Forninuin or Firuf, Governor of all Upper and Lower Diyarbekr.
+This is the only known such bridge in the Old World until the Industrial Age.

 The Byzantines raided the city in 942 and took many prisoners.
 In 1129, Crusader Joscelin I managed to hold the city briefly, killing many of its Arab inhabitants.

 At its height the city had a West Syrian bishopric and many monasteries.
 The city also contained two mosques and an East Syrian church and numerous schools, baths, and gardens.
+According to Elazeezee Easel Ain was called Ain Werda, and that it was the principal town of Diyar Rabiah.

 Ras al-Ayn became contested between the Zengids, Ayyubids, and the Khwarazmians in the 12th and 13th centuries.
 It was sacked by Tamerlane at the end of the 14th century, ending its role as a major city in al-Jazira.

 Ottoman history

 In the 19th century a colony of Muslim Chechen refugees fleeing the Russian conquest of the Caucasus were settled in the town by the Ottoman Empire.
 The Ottomans also built barracks and a fort for a thousand soldiers to control and protect the refugees.

 During the Armenian genocide, Ras al-Ayn was one of the major collecting points for deported Armenians.
 From 1915 on, 1.5 million Armenians were deported from all over Anatolia, many forced on death marches into the Syrian desert.
 Approximately 80,000 Armenians, mostly women and children, were slaughtered in desert death camps near Ras al-Ayn.
 As well as the Deir ez-Zor Camps further south, the Ras al-Ayn Camps became "synonymous with Armenian suffering."